-Japan visa for Filipinos: I was granted 5 years with multiple entries!
+Applying for a Japanese tourist visa: I was granted 5 years with multiple entries!

-I was pretty shocked to get a 5-year visa on my first application for a Japan visa for Filipinos.
+Thank you for your email and thank you for following my adventures!
+I was pretty shocked to get a 5-year visa on my first application for a Japan visa.
 As a freelancer/self-employed, I didn’t think I will have this chance to be granted but my mother proposed that we apply as a family.
 Both my brother and I didn’t have ITRs and were not minors during the application period so my mother presented all her documents as a sponsor on our behalf.

 Just last year, Japan Embassy in Manila changed their rules for applying for a 5-year visa but I think a family application is still the most effective!
 Japan has been flocked by Filipino tourists for the past few years so I guess they will be generous in granting a visa as long as the paperwork is complete.